The ultimate guide to hiring an apprentice for trade businesses

 Someone the same age who has yet to complete this part of their apprenticeship is entitled to £4.30*.

-There is no direct funding for wages but employers can put government financial incentives towards the cost of paying their apprentice.
+There is no direct funding for wages, but employers can put government financial incentives towards the cost of paying their apprentices.

 (*Figures correct as of January 2022).

 It can be tricky to follow and fully understand the costs involved in training an apprentice, especially given there are over 500 apprenticeship standards, and each has different associated training costs.

 The amount the government will contribute to funding varies depending on the type and level of apprenticeship.
 That’s why it’s best to double-check your band on the government website.